ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 {: #application-log-analysis-remove_resource}
 {: step}

-- If you created them as part of this tutorial, remove the logging and monitoring instances from [Observability](https://{DomainName}/observe) page.
+- If you created them as part of this tutorial, remove the logging and monitoring instances from [Observability](https://{DomainName}/observe) page.<!-- markdownlint-disable-line -->
 <!--##istutorial#-->
 - Delete the cluster including worker node, app and containers.
 This action cannot be undone.
    ```sh